 Career Counseling Appointments

 Individual appointments are available in the Transition Services Office.
-If you would like to schedule an appointment, please call (217) 735-7227 or stop by the office in Gehlbach Hall, B2.
+If you would like to schedule an appointment, please stop by the office in Gehlbach Hall, B2.

 The career assessments serve as a tool to enhance students’ discovery of what a major might be as it relates to a career.
 Multiple career assessments are available.
 The various assessments focus on personality, interest, abilities and skills.